The Big Interview: Tracey Matthews, chief operating officer of Gaucho

 These include haggis empanadas and using a local sausage-producer as well as Scottish beef in addition to meat from Argentina, where the restaurant is involved with more than 60 farms, and cattle are still selected in the traditional way by gauchos on horseback.

-And while some eyebrows have been raised regarding the environmental impact of the chain importing frozen beef on a 7,500-mile trip, Matthews says: “We’re aware of the journey that it takes but that’s the differentiation of the Argentine beef, the ageing process that it takes.”
+And while some eyebrows have been raised regarding the environmental impact of the chain importing beef on a 7,500-mile trip, Matthews says: “We’re aware of the journey that it takes but that’s the differentiation of the Argentine beef, the ageing process that it takes.”

 She also points out that the majority of the meat is shipped rather than flown over, reducing air miles, with the whole process taking about 40 days and enabling a suitable period for the ageing process.